at0m-cat/CurrencyExchange/README.md

 ```

 - The value of the `message` depends on what kind of error occurred.
-- Errors that are possible: `DataBaseNotAvailableException`, `IncorrectParamsException`, `ObjectAlreadyExistException`, `ObjectNotFoundException`
+- Errors that are possible: `DataBaseNotAvailableException`, `IncorrectParamsException`, `ObjectAlreadyExistException`, `ObjectNotFoundException`.